FrankBeatrice/LJAB_Testing/content/significant_cases.md

 +++
 Below are just a few of the results of Mr. Bondy’s dedicated advocacy:

-• Gaard Biopharma Corp., Client granted one of 15 NYS CBD processing licenses, out of a pool of 352 applicants.
+• Gaard Biopharma Inc, Client granted one of 15 NYS CBD processing licenses, out of a pool of 352 applicants.

 • Bedessee Disribution Corp., Client granted one of 15 NYS CBD processing licenses, out of a pool of 352 applicants.